rparak/Unity3D_Robotics_ABB/README.md

 - Connect/Disconnect -> Real HW or Simulation
 - Read Data (Cartesian / Joint Position diagnostics)

-The application can be installed on a mobile phone, tablet or computer, but for communication with the robot it is necessary to be in the same network
+The application can be installed on a mobile phone, tablet or computer, but for communication with the robot it is necessary to be in the same network.

 The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).